William H. Webster: Honors and awards

 Webster received numerous honors and awards for his service.
 Washington University granted him the Alumni Citation for contributions to the field of law in 1972 and in 1981 he received the William Greenleaf Eliot Society Award for his support for the university.
 In 1984, he received the U.S. Senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.
 In 1999, Washington University's School of Law created the Webster Society, an outstanding scholars program.
 Furthermore, he received the Distinguished Alumnus Award from the university's law school in 1977.
 The St. Louis Globe-Democrat named him "Man of the Year".
 In 1978, he received the Golden Plate Award of the American Academy of Achievement.

 Webster also received honorary degrees from several colleges and universities.
 In 1991, he was presented the Distinguished Intelligence Medal, the Presidential Medal of Freedom, and the National Security Medal.
 In June 2008, Webster received an honorary Doctor of Laws degree as well as honorary doctorates from the Institute of World Politics and National Intelligence University.
 He received the William J. Donovan Award from the OSS Society in 2005 and served as an honorary chairman of this organization.

 Webster was a member of the American Bar Association, the Council of the American Law Institute, the Order of the Coif, The Missouri Bar, the Bar Association of Metropolitan St. Louis, and the Psi Upsilon fraternity.
 Additionally, he served as chairman of the Corporation, Banking and Business Law section of the American Bar Association.
 He was a fellow of the American Bar Foundation and an honorary fellow of the American College of Trial Lawyers.
 He served as co-chairman of the Homeland Security Advisory Council.
 In 2009, he was named to head an independent investigation of the FBI's actions surrounding the Fort Hood shooting.

 Webster also served as an honorary director on the board of directors at the Atlantic Council.

 Personal life and death

 Webster was married to Drusilla Lane for 34 years until her death in 1984.
 The couple had three children.

 In 1990, Webster married Lynda Clugston.
 In 2015, the couple were targeted by a man who peddled a lottery scam over phone calls and emails.
 Over multiple phone calls, Keniel Aeon Thomas of Jamaica told Webster and Clugston that he would "set their house ablaze or have a sniper shoot them in the back of the head" if they did not "pay him thousands of dollars", according to prosecutors' filings.
-The couple used their friendship with people at the FBI to help send the scammer to prison for nearly six years in early 2019.
+The perpetrator was sent to prison for nearly six years in early 2019.

 Webster turned 100 on March 6, 2024.
 He died at a care facility in Warrenton, Virginia, on August 8, 2025, at the age of 101.